commands

 -AllAvailabilityGroups

-Remove all availability groups on an instance.
+Removes all availability groups found on the specified SQL Server instance.

 Alias